stautonico/python-color-scripts/README.md

 sudo python-colorscript --uninstall
 ```

+Note: Uninstalling does not remove `/etc/python-colorscript/art.json`, so manual changes will be saved next time you install.
+If you wish to remove it, you can manually do so after uninstalling.

 # Adding New Art

 Since the printing of this art is all handled by kui's amazing [ANSI Pixels](https://kui.github.io/ansi_pixels) tool,